 A5.
-Details of the OSs tested and supported by ECHA are available on the system requirements page of the IUCLID website.
+Details of the operating systems tested and supported by ECHA are available on the system requirements page of the IUCLID website.

 A22.
-This depends on whether users have been migrated from IUCLID 5 and whether the password of user SuperUser was changed via the Windows installation wizard.
-If neither of these were done, use the following credentials to log in to IUCLID 6 for the first time:
+This depends on whether the password of the user SuperUser was changed via the Windows installation wizard, and whether users have been migrated from IUCLID 5.
+If neither of these were done, after an installation, use the following credentials to log in to IUCLID:

 All credentials are case sensitive.
 For non-administrative use of IUCLID 6 it is recommended to use a user other than SuperUser.
-You can create new users whilst logged in as SuperUser.
+You can create new users whilst logged in to the classic user interface as SuperUser.

-IUCLID 6 Desktop version now also offer the option to work without user management.
-In that case the login step is by-passed.
+The IUCLID 6 Desktop version offers the option to work without user management.
+In that case the log in step is by-passed.

 A46.
 In case you do not remember which version of IUCLID is installed, you can download a small executable file to find out.
 Here is how to check your IUCLID 6 version: